🐉☁️ Mega Rayquaza Raid Guide in Pokémon GO

 | Mega Gardevoir | Magical Leaf / Charge Beam / Confusion / Charm | Shadow Ball / Psychic / Triple Axel / Dazzling Gleam | Synchronoise | Charm (20) and Shadow Ball / Dazzling Gleam (180) |

 Rayquaza common fast moves are Air Slash or Dragon Tail.
-Charged moves include Aerial Ace or Ancient Power and Outrage.
+Charged moves include Aerial Ace or Dragon Ascent or Ancient Power and Outrage.
 Elite moves include Breaking Swipe or Hurricane.

 Threat: Mega Rayquaza’s Outrage can devastate unprepared teams, and Draco Meteor hits Dragon-types severely.